vsoch/gsea/README.md

 # Gene Set Enrichment Analysis - R
-These scripts will be use to run gsea on Sherlock using R.  (currently in development!)
+These scripts will be use to run gsea ,jar on Sherlock using R.  (currently in development!)

 ## Input Preparation